ucberkeley/bbd-seminar-fall-2017/week2/resources.md

 Two key take-home messages:

- - if you feel like you're scaling back the questions you can answer because of computational limits, talk to us about larger-scale resources that may be available
+ - If you feel like you're scaling back the questions you can answer because of computational limits, talk to us about larger-scale resources that may be available.
- - consultants with Berkeley Research Computing and Research Data Management are here to help (XSEDE also has extensive consulting support)
+ - Consultants with Berkeley Research Computing and Research Data Management are here to help (XSEDE also has extensive consulting support); see end of this document for contact info.

 The materials for this session are available using git at [https://github.com/ucberkeley/bbd-seminar-fall-2017](https://github.com/ucberkeley/bbd-seminar-fall-2017) or simply as a [zip file](https://github.com/ucberkeley/bbd-seminar-fall-2017/archive/master.zip).
 The HTML is also on bCourses.

 # Outline

-This training session will cover the following topics:
+This presentation will cover the following topics:

  - Overview of resources
      - Data storage
      - Data transfer
      - Computation
  - Cloud-based virtual machines (VMs)
+     - Overview
      - Google cloud platform example
-     - AWS services
  - XSEDE (NSF's national computing infrastructure)
      - Overview
      - What is possible on XSEDE